Harold D. Hansen: World War II and later career

 In March 1952, Hansen was transferred to Camp Pendleton, California, where he joined the headquarters of recently reactivated 3rd Marine Division under Major General Robert H. Pepper as Supply Officer.
 He accompanied the division to Japan in August 1953 and participated in the defense of the Far Eastern area against possible communist aggression.
 Hansen was ordered back to the United States in June 1954 and assumed duty as Head of the Engineer Supply Section, Supply Department at Headquarters Marine Corps.

 Following his promotion to brigadier general in July 1955, Hansen was ordered to Philadelphia, where he assumed duty as Commanding general, Marine Corps Supply Activity.
 For next four years, he was responsible for the procurement, storage, maintaining, distribution and manufacturing of uniforms and minor equipage including hat ornaments, mosquito nets, mess pans, helmets, articles of uniforms, foot lockers, buckets, stoves, tent poles, bunks, etc.

 Hansen was transferred back to the Headquarters Marine Corps in Washington, D.C., in July 1959 and assumed duty as Director, Material Division, Supply Department under Major General Roy M. Gulick.
 He remained in that capacity until January 1960, when he was appointed an Assistant Quartermaster General of the Marine Corps and Deputy to new Quartermaster chief, Major General Chester R. Allen.
 While in this capacity, he was co-responsible for the support of development, production, acquisition, and sustainment of general supply, Mortuary Affairs, subsistences, petroleum and water, material and distribution management during peace and war to provide combat power to the U.S. Marine Corps units.
 He also held additional duty as Deputy President of Naval Physical Disability Review Board.

 Retirement

 Hansen remained in this capacity until his retirement on June 30, 1961, when he retired after 34 years of active duty.
 He then settled in Philadelphia, where he was active in Crime Prevention Association, and the Boy Scouts.
 Hansen lived in Philadelphia with his wife until his death on January 4, 1987, aged 82.
 Brigadier general Harold D. Hansen was buried with full military honors at Arlington National Cemetery, Virginia.
-He was survived by his wife, Elizabeth Keys Lammie Hansen and two children, a daughter, Dale Subkow and a son, Harold D. Hansen Jr., U.S. Naval Academy graduate.
+He and his wife, Elizabeth Keys Lammie Hansen, had two children, a daughter, Dale Subkow and a son, Harold D. Hansen Jr., U.S. Naval Academy graduate.